-Long held as a belief by non-hikers from movies and history is that everyone who hikes long distances does so in big heavy hiking boots.
-While this used to be the favorite of all hikers as backpack weight lowered more options began.
+Long-held a belief by non-hikers from movies and history is that everyone who hikes long distances does so in big heavy hiking boots.

-What is far more comfortable and built for the long run are the new trail runners, these are super lightweight shoes that are able to take the abuse of the trail for upwards of 500 miles if you aren’t a toe dragger.
+What is far more comfortable and built for the long run are the new trail runners.
+These are super lightweight shoes that can take the abuse of the trail for upwards of 500 miles if you aren’t a toe dragger.

-They have very solid tread meant to help grab and grip the trail which means less slipping issues and being more like a common shoe allows you to not have to change your gait to walk in them like hiking boots can do.
+They have very solid tread meant to help grab and grip the trail, which means fewer slipping issues, and being more like a common shoe allows you not to have to change your gait to walk in them as hiking boots.

-Consider skipping on the extra collapsible coffee cup or bowl, while this may sound like a good idea it adds weight that isn’t really necessary as you could eat and drink from your cook pot and save yourself an additional single use gear.
+Consider skipping on the extra collapsible coffee cup or bowl.
+While this may sound like a good idea, it adds weight that isn’t necessary as you could eat and drink from your cook pot and save yourself an additional single-use gear.

 You have many non-essentials that you will bring with you to get yourself to the trail, but you should aim to minimize them as much as possible.

-Instead of carrying your entire wallet, for example, you want to carry your drivers license, 2 credit cards (1 primary pay, 1 as backup), and then a small zip lock back to manage carrying the cash and change as places along the trail may have limited card access.
+Instead of carrying your entire wallet, for example, you want to carry your driver’s license, 2 credit cards (1 primary pay, 1 as backup), and then a small zip lock back to manage to carry the cash and change as places along the trail may have limited card access.

-Outside of that example look at what you have and make sure you aren’t packing something that will literally have no use for you while out on the trail so that you aren’t carrying them as dead weight.
+Outside of that example, look at what you have and make sure you aren’t packing something that will have no use for you while out on the trail so that you aren’t carrying them as dead weight.

-This needs to be done each time you complete any hike with your gear, afterwards you should really deeply look at each gear and look to remove anything you didnt actually use.
+This needs to be done each time you complete any hike with your gear.
+Afterward, you should deeply look at each gear and look to remove anything you didn’t use.

-Your backpack is basically your home, office, lounge, and closet while you are out on your thru hike.
+Your backpack is your home, office, lounge, and closet while you are out on your thru-hike.
 It will be the thing that you need to count on through rain, snow, and sunshine to carry your stuff from campsite to campsite.